yugabyte/yugabyte-db/docs/content/preview/develop/learn/sql-nosql.md

 ## Multi-cloud ready

-It is possible to configure YugabyteDB EE to work with multiple public clouds as well as private data centers in just a few minutes.
+You can configure YugabyteDB Anywhere to work with multiple public clouds as well as private data centers in just a few minutes.

 ![Geo-distributed](/images/develop/learn/yb-multi-cloud-ready.png)